-Campers staying at camp for a week or longer program have the option to check in a cell phone/smart watch to use at camp during the weekly designated phone time.
-There is no cell phone time during 3-day sessions and campers in those programs do not have the option to bring a cell phone/smart watch.
+Campers staying at camp for a week or longer program have the option to check in a cell phone or smart watch to use at camp during the weekly designated phone time.
+There is no cell phone time during 3-day sessions and campers in those programs do not have the option to bring a cell phone or smart watch.

-Campers who choose to bring a phone/smart watch to camp will have the opportunity to call home on Wednesday afternoon, during our 15-20 minutes phone time.
+Campers who choose to bring a phone to camp will have the opportunity to call home on Wednesday afternoon.
 Cell phone time typically happens around lunch time but may vary depending on program activities.
 Any changes to this schedule will be communicated to you at check-in so you will best know when to expect your camper's call.